National Food Security Act

 - Responsible for the payment of food security allowance.

 The nutritional requirement of the country is the driving factor of the National Food Security Act/ NFSA of 2013.
-The Act steps in to ensure that no one is denied the right to food under any given circumstances considered the staggering rate at which poverty is prevalent in the country.
+The Act steps in to ensure that no one is denied the right to food under any given circumstances considering the staggering rate at which poverty is prevalent in the country.